mike-albano/network-impairment/README.md

 "*" in traceroute indicates no response.

 # Scenario 4 [TCP Packet Loss]
 First, what packet loss looks like from the Clients POV.
-Docker attach another terminal to the Client and run tcpdump:
+Docker attach another terminal to the Client if needed and run tcpdump:
 ```
 root@000af00da7e1:/home/simpleclient# tcpdump -n -i eth0 -w /mnt/hostdir/pcaps/curl_client_lossy.pcap
 ```